-Math 315 REAL NUMBERS AND GEOMETRY
+Math 315 REAL NUMBERS AND GEOMETRY (3-0) 3

-(3-0) 3 In this course the following topics are considered: lines and points, space, incommensurables, limits, real numbers, cartesian product, and geometry in the cartesian plane.
+Topics to include real numbers, points, space, incommensurables, limits, cartesian product, and geometry in the cartesian plane.
 Fall term.
+Prerequisite: Math 216 or permission of instructor,

-Math 316 TOPICS IN NUMBER THEORY AND GEOMETRY (3-0) 3 Some of the topics to be presented in this course are modular arithmetic, finite fields, basic prime number theorems, regular polygons and polyhedral figures. areas, constructions, and combinatorics.
+Mathematics Math 316 TOPICS IN NUMBER THEORY

+Some of the topics to be presented in this course are modular arithmetic, finite fields, basic prime number theorems, congruences, and combinatorics.
 Winter term.
-Prerequisite: Math 315 or permission of instructor.